Updated: Nov 13, 2021

 Women then and women today

-Women used to be considered inferior to male having no significance and personality.
+Women used to be considered inferior to males having no significance and personality.
 They were almost uneducated.
 Due to the efforts of social reformers the status of women was improved, which further helped women in recognizing their own rights.

 It is the process of increasing the authority and responsibility of women to make their own choices and transform them into desired actions.
 It relates to the sense of self-worth.
 Women today have realized the power to control their lives within and outside the home to make life choices.
 It elaborates that women get equal rights as men when it comes to social, political, economic stability, etc.